LedgerWorks/hedera-mirror-node/docs/importer/local-kafka.md

 2. Start up a Postgres database for the importer.
 To do that, you can use the Docker compose file at the root of this repository: `docker compose up db`.
 3. Start up the importer using the `local-kafka` Spring profile.
-To do that, you can run this command from the root of this repository: `mvn spring-boot:run -pl hedera-mirror-importer`
+To do that, you can run this command from the root of this repository: `mvn spring-boot:run -Dspring-boot.run.profiles=local-kafka -pl hedera-mirror-importer`
 4. Records should now be sent from the importer to the local Kafka topic named `hedera-record-items`.